GiuMangiaracina/Thesis/README.md

 1. Browse to 'http://127.0.0.1:9000', and login into minIO server instance using the following credentials:
 - username = minio ;
 - password = minio123 .
-2. load the data set: click on the '+' button, below; create a bucket named 'miniobucket'; load the extracted file 'file1.json' into the bucket just created.
+2. Load the data set: click on the '+' button, below; create a bucket named 'miniobucket'; load the extracted file 'file1.json' into the bucket just created.

 ### Initialization
 In the 'program' directory:

-- for Windows users: execute 'start_win.cmd'and wait until its completion;
+1. - for Windows users: execute 'start_win.cmd'and wait until its completion;
 - for Linux users:
-1. execute the file 'permission.sh' (needed to obtain the permissions to excute the files within the containers);
+a. execute the file 'permission.sh' (needed to obtain the permissions to excute the files within the containers);
-2. click on the file 'start.sh'and wait until its completion.
+b. click on the file 'start.sh'and wait until its completion.
  This command initializes the proxies and the Spark History Servers.

-After this initialization, the [Spark History Servers][history server] of the three applications, which show the properties of the computations, are accessible at the following addresses:
+After this initialization, the [Spark History Servers][history server] of the three applications, which show the details of the computations, are accessible at the following addresses:
 - 'http://127.0.0.1:18081' (Spark1);
 - 'http://127.0.0.1:18082' (Spark2);
 - 'http://127.0.0.1:18083' (Spark3);

 ## Offline training
 The training step is used to produce the set of initial impact vectors, which represent the effects of the actions on the various QoS metrics.
- Since the the applications contains already the output of the training (IMXY/ICXY/ICRY.txt text files), it is not necessary to re-execute the training program if the initial configuration is maintained.
+ Since the applications contain already the output of the training (IMXY/ICXY/ICRY.txt text files), it is not necessary to re-execute the training program if the initial configuration is maintained (3 nodes and 3 applications).
 However, if big changes to the properties are executed (during the db setup step), or new nodes/applications are added, it is necessary to re-execute the training step.
 Moreover, since the computation performances may vary from a machine to another, is preferable to perform anyway this step.

- - Execute the start_bash_win.cmd or start_bash.sh program in order to login within the three containers;
+ 1. Execute the start_bash_win.cmd or start_bash.sh program in order to login within the three containers;
- - (optional)  type ``` nano training.py ``` and modify the constant N, to configure the number of iterations of the training step, namely the number of times each action is tried.
+ 2. (Optional)  type ``` nano training.py ``` and modify the constant N, to configure the number of iterations of the training step, namely the number of times each action is tried.
 The result stored in the impact vectors will be the average of the N steps.
- - In each of the terminals, type ``` python training.py ``` and wait until its completion.
+ 3. In each of the terminals, type ``` python training.py ``` and wait until its completion.
 (Note that the required time can be quite long, depending on the number of nodes in the network and to the N value);
- - in each of the terminals, type ``` cp -a /usr/spark-2.4.1/bin/output_training/. ./ ```, in order to copy the results of the training to the correct directory (/usr/spark-2.4.1/bin);
+ 4. in each of the terminals, type ``` cp -a /usr/spark-2.4.1/bin/output_training/. ./ ```, in order to copy the results of the training to the correct directory (/usr/spark-2.4.1/bin) . close the terminals.

 Since the offline training can require a lot of time, you can store its output and just include it for the successive executions of the system.
 You can do it by coping in a local directory the folder containing the results:  ``` docker cp spark1:/usr/spark-2.4.1/bin/output_training ./ ``` then, copy all the .txt files into the corresponding spark directory, for example spark1 for the first instance.
 Overwrite all the eventually files with the same name with the newer.
 Apply this procedure for all the spark instances.
 Remember that the results of the training will be different from an application to another, because the applications are virtually placed in different nodes.
 Consequenly, you have to store the output files into the right directory corresponding to the application.
-If you decide to store the vectors for reuse them, it is necessary to rebuilt the containers belonging to the folder 'program', in order to include them within the containers.
+If you decide to store the vectors for reuse them, it is necessary to rebuilt the containers belonging to the folder 'program' in the next execution, in order to include the files within the containers.

- - close the terminals.

 ## Usage
 In the 'program' directory, re-execute the following program: